cassidyjames/cassidyjames.github.io/_posts/2022-04-30-how-to-make-a-delightful-flatpak-app-listing.md

 ###  Where does this show up, anyway?

 If you spend your time prepping good metadata for your app and nobody sees it, what's the point?
+Should you just invest your time into making a website, instead?

 Luckily, the default software centers/"app stores" across millions of installs of Linux-based OSes as well as the web will make great use of your metadata to show off your app.
 So far, I know of:

 - [Flathub website](https://beta.flathub.org/)
 - GNOME Software